-3D rendering and visualization technologies have advanced to the point where applications are now becoming mainstream.
+3D rendering and visualization technologies have advanced to the point where these applications are now becoming mainstream.
 A primary use that has been implemented with great success is that of product design.

-The first step is to use one of the many commercially available software packages on the market that has 3D modeling services and create a product model that lives in 3D space.
+The first step is to use one of the many commercially available software packages on the market that has 3D modeling services to create a product model that lives in 3D space.
 Commonly used programs include:

 As with product rendering in general, the benefits of using a rendering strategy span almost all activities within the product development lifecycle, from concept through sales.
-Essentially, all benefits can be traced back to savings in two specific areas: time and cost.
+Essentially, all benefits can be traced back to savings in two specific areas: Time and cost.

-Marketing costs can be one of the most cost-intensive portions of a project’s overall budget.
+Marketing can be one of the most cost-intensive portions of a project’s overall budget.
 Traditional advertising usually includes expensive photo sessions by a highly compensated professional photographer with a niche for product placement within the advertising space.

-Sure, images can be run through editing software, but it’s impossible to do much more than alter basic parameters of the base image.
+Sure, images can be run through editing software, but it’s impossible to do much more than alter the basic parameters of the base image.
 You are stuck with a particular set of viewpoints, and in order to get more variety, you will have to incur the costs of an entirely new photo session.

-Time and cost savings for your advertising budget can really add up fast.
+Time and cost savings for your advertising budget can add up fast.
 You would be remiss not to take the time to see how your bottom line will be improved.

-One of the strongest advantages for using 3D furniture modeling is the ability to see what a sofa or table will look like – with extreme accuracy and visual acuity – without investing any time or resources toward building a physical prototype.
+One of the strongest advantages of using 3D furniture modeling is the ability to see what a sofa or table will look like – with extreme accuracy and visual acuity – without investing any time or resources toward building a physical prototype.

 As a part of this, design changes can be implemented quickly and easily, certainly in a more efficient fashion than having to build a whole separate, unique physical piece.
 Fabric patterns, types, and colors can be modified on the fly.
 Revision control is a benefit as well in those cases where your new ideas do not work out as you thought they would.

-They say that seeing is believing, and being able to visually comprehend what you’re about to purchase – physically sight unseen – is a huge benefit.
+They say that seeing is believing, so being able to visually comprehend what you’re about to purchase – physically sight unseen – is a huge benefit.
 Companies that embrace this technology will most certainly have a competitive advantage over those that are behind in the race.